Diagnosis of back pain

 Discography

 It can be used when other diagnostic procedures fail to identify the cause of the pain.
-This procedure involves injecting a contrast dye into a spinal disc that is thought to cause low back pain.
+This procedure involves injecting a contrast dye into a spinal disc suspected to cause low back pain.
 Fluid pressure on the disc will reproduce the person’s symptoms if that disc is the cause.

 The dye will show damaged areas on CT scans performed after injection.
 Discography can provide useful information in cases where people are considering lumbar surgery or where their pain has not responded to conventional treatments.